jnorthrup/literbike/PRODUCTION_STATUS.md

 ## Production Readiness: NOT READY

 This is a proof-of-concept that demonstrates:
-1. Patricia Trie can detect protocols efficiently
+1. Protocol detection can be done efficiently
 2. Single port can handle multiple protocols
 3. Rust can produce small binaries